zippyy/zncbot/README.md

 * Make sure every ZNC user have "DenySetBindHost" enabled, otherwise approving would be useless.
 * Make sure the ZNC bot have Admin privileges on the ZNC server (Duh)
 * In order for the bot to even work...at all, it requires the controlpanel module to be enabled.
 This will be used to basically do everything it needs to do, like create new accounts, set bindhosts, etc.

+## Roadmap/To-do List (Always looking for contributors and help!)
+* Create a pending command, which would list accounts that are still "pending" or waiting for their account to be approved or denied.
+* A better online/offline tracker, this is useful to check if a user is online or connected to their account, in !userinfo.
+* MORE LANGUAGES!
+(Including replacing the poorly translated spanish version.)

 ## Still need help?
 Need to contact?
 Join the IRC channel #SuchZNC @ freenode for help, bug reporting, or contributions, or whatever the case may be.